panoseti/panoseti_docker/README.md

 # PANOSETI-Docker
 ## Descriptions
 &ensp; These scripts are used for setting up a head node for the PANOSETI control system.
+&ensp; Before using the scripts, please make sure docker has been installed.
+&ensp; If it's not installed, please follow the instructions [here](https://docs.docker.com/engine/install/).
 ## How to use it
 1. Clone the reposiitory
 ```